 NAN: What do they do ?
-Today I want to take a quick look at Australian Medical Technology Company Nanosonics (NAN), what they manufacture and sell and quickly explain without too much jargon and technicality why their product is needed and then overview briefly some of the potential issues that have kept it out of our portfolios at least for now.
+Today I want to take a quick look at Australian Medical Technology Company Nanosonics (NAN), what they manufacture and sell and quickly explain without too much jargon and technicality why their product is needed and then overview briefly some of the potential issues that it may face.

 This company makes a medical tech machine,the compact Trophon EPR and consumables relating to its ongoing use.
 The Trophon EPR is a purpose-specific unit for antibacterial cleaning and sterilisation of ultrasound wands and probes without the damage of a UV steriliser or boiling water.
 It is compatible with over 1000 models of ultrasound wand/scope,and for ease of use, compatibility can be found via their website with a few clicks of the mouse.
 According to the product demonstration video,a cartridge of Trophon (a proprietary hydrogen peroxide combination)is installed into the unit.The probe is placed inside of the unit and sealed for fumeless, safe operation.One complete cycle takes 7 minutes during which time a dose from the multi-use cartridge is nebulised into the chamber.
 The active ingredients attack any and all contaminants that are found, effectively penetrating the cell wall of 100% of the bacteria and exploding them.
 Finally; the solution is neutralised and removed as a harmless by-product of oxygen and water.